AlexCC93/readthedocs_test/docs/source/Installation and software setup.rst

    git remote add origin <repository-url>

-Where ``<repository-url>`` is the url of a new repository that was previously created with a Github account.
+Where ``<repository-url>`` is the url of the new repository that was previously created with a Github account.

 - Finally, execute: